ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 ## Step 2: Creating a new script

-1. Create a new script by clicking the “**+**” button in the **Project Content** tab to the left of the search bar.
+1. Create a new script by clicking the "**+**" button in the **Project Content** tab to the left of the search bar.

-2. Name this one “**LightToggleScript**”.
+2. Name this one "**LightToggleScript**".

 3. Save the script by pressing <kbd>CTRL</kbd> + <kbd>S</kbd>.
-It’s important to save your scripts often so you don’t lose work in the event of a crash.
-Scripts don’t update in game until you save them, so you won’t see any of your new code in action until you save.
+It's important to save your scripts often so you don't lose work in the event of a crash.
+Scripts don't update in game until you save them, so you won't see any of your new code in action until you save.
 You cannot save a script while the game is running.

 4. In order to make changes to the template, first we need to deinstance it.
 Right click on the **Light Switch & Bulb** template and select "**Deinstance This Object**" from the drop down menu.